mikecapsio/texturefast-docs/docs/vs/quixel-megascans.md

 ## Privacy-first workflow and licensing

-TextureFast public product copy states that the full 3D model is opened and processed locally in the browser during the core texturing workflow.
+TextureFast uses a privacy-first workflow: the full 3D model is opened and processed locally in the browser during the core texturing workflow.
 Review the current Privacy Policy before using confidential geometry.